 The Safety Plan should be in a practical, road book style format, that can be used on the road by the Safety Car crews and include:

 - a.
-GPS km distances
+Distances and case numbering as per Road Book

 - b.
 Distances from road to spectator zones

 - c.
 Height of spectator zones

 - d.
 Safety vehicle position at start of stage

+- e. laping

+- f.
+Marshals position